magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/blocks/integrations/converters/basic/add-or-change-converter-block.md

 Such as we have already connected gateway and configured integration - we will need to modify the converter and add an ability to parse incoming payload from the device.

-To do this you can add code to "*Decoding block*", it locates between comments "*// --- Decoding code --- //*" in your converter, if you are using the default converters (for ThingsBoard v3.5.2 or above).
+To do this you can add code to "*Decoding block*", it locates between comments "*// --- Decoding code --- //*" in your converter, if you are using the default converters (for IoT Hub v3.5.2 or above).

 {% capture customDecodingCodeCapture %}